kfritzsc/fROCSA/README.md

 # fROCSA
 Bruker pulse programs and CSA fitting example for fROCSA

 fROCSA is a solid-state NMR pulse sequence for recoupling chemical shift anisotropy in an indirect dimension during a MAS experiment.
 Please find more information about this work in our [paper](https://doi.org/10.1063/5.0020682).
-A peer-reviewed version of this manuscript is in press at the Journal of Chemical Physics.

 The pulse programs were tested on Bruker Neo spectrometers with Topspin 4.0.7.
 The anisotropic spectrum must be reversed during processing.